Basic Psychology Words About Human Behavior Everyone Should Know

 Therapy

-The term therapy, in psychology, often refers to treatment overseen by a mental health professional to manage a range of topics from relationships to stress to mental health symptoms.
+In psychology, the term therapy often refers to treatment overseen by a mental health professional to manage a range of topics, from relationships to stress to mental health symptoms.
 Someone does not necessarily need to have a diagnosis to attend therapy.
 However, some providers may require it for insurance purposes.

 Many people are familiar with the terms psychotherapy and talk therapy.
-The psychotherapeutic intervention may involve meeting with a psychologist to process your experiences to learn how to approach complex thoughts, feelings, or situations, in healthier and more productive ways
+The psychotherapeutic intervention may involve meeting with a psychologist to process your experiences and learn how to approach complex thoughts, feelings, or situations in healthier and more productive ways

 Therapy exists in several modalities.
 You can often find therapists for individuals, couples, families, or groups.
 In addition, therapy can encompass alternative modalities, such as: